 Geography Section Of GED Social Studies

-The relationships between the Land and water masses is also covered.
+The relationships between the land and water masses is also covered.
 A complete review of all the major water bodies is given including the land masses found on the earth.
 The influence of climatic regions on plants and animals is also featured.
 Most plants and animals are found in places where the climatic conditions are suitable for their development.
 For instance, heavy vegetations are usually found in warm temperate climate while large forests can be found where there is heavy rainfall.
 The influence of human activity on the environment is also emphasized.

-The unit also touches on the major cultural regions that are found in the world.
-These regions include Latin America, America and Canada, Western Europe, Eastern Europe, North Africa and the Middle East, Sub Saharan Africa, South Asia, Southeast Asia, and East Asia, South Pacific and Australia.
+Inside of the cultural geography section, the different regions that are found in the world are covered.
+These regions include Latin America, America, Canada, Western Europe, Eastern Europe, North Africa and the Middle East, Sub Saharan Africa, South Asia, Southeast Asia, and East Asia, South Pacific and Australia.

 These regions not only represent people with similar cultural practices but also those that live in a specific geographical location.
 These are people who are exposed to similar physical features and conditions.Learn more about GED Fast's award winning study package here:

 Or use any of our free resources for additional help: